mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 {% include verse.html
 text="A shoot will come out of the stock of Jesse, and a branch out of his roots will bear fruit.
 YHWH’s Spirit will rest on him: the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of YHWH." verse="Isaiah 11:1-2"
 %}

+{% include verse.html
+text="With God is wisdom and might.
+He has counsel and understanding. [...]
+With him is strength and wisdom." verse="Job 12:13,16"
+%}
 </div>